rolandomunoz/praat-textgrid_toolkit/README.md

 # TgToolkit

-A tool for processing many annotation files at once.
+A tool for processing many annotation files with just a few clicks!.
 Use this plug-in to create, modify, query or clean your annotation files.

 ## Documentation
 - [Website](https://rolandomunoz.github.io/praat_tools/tg_toolkit.html)